 At first glance, transparency might seem like a pretty vague concept for a product manager, especially on a list of things they should strive for in the new year.
 But, we’ll argue that transparency is rapidly becoming one of the most undervalued values (sorry) in product development these days.
 There are a number of ways the concept applies to product managers.

 First, transparency might be a relatively new concept in the tech world (and beyond), but trust isn’t.
 These days, transparency and trust have become tightly intertwined and companies that speak openly about their future plans, successes, and failures, seem to have a special place in the hearts of their users and customers.
 Companies and products that conceal failures or manipulate data have a hard time regaining trust among their users and often never recover.
 As a product manager, you can have a strong impact on the amount of transparency that exists around your product, both to customers and other internal stakeholders.
+In particular, this is a good goal for product managers.

 “As a product manager, you can have a strong impact on the amount of transparency that exists around your product, both to customers and other internal stakeholders.”